PKD and Employment

 Know your rights

 The Equality Act 2010 and other employment law can be difficult to understand.
 If you’re unsure of your rights regarding reasonable adjustments, you could ask the Citizens Advice Bureau to explain your rights to you.
-Alternatively you could ask the Advisory, Conciliation and Arbitration Service (ACAS) to help you and your employer reach an agreement.
+Alternatively you could ask the Advisory, Conciliation and Arbitration Service (ACAS) in Britain or the Labour Relations Agency (LRA) in Northern Ireland to help you and your employer reach an agreement.
 The contact details of both organisations are provided later.

 Unfortunately, as your PKD progresses there may be times when you’re on sick leave due to symptoms.
 If you have more days of PKD-related absence than your company’s absence policy allows, you may be invited to a meeting to discuss this.
 Your employer could give you a warning regarding your absence.